KesraouiMohamed1991/KesraouiMohamed1991/README.md

 -  ⌨️ I code often in **HTML**, **CSS**, and **JavaScript**.
 -  💭 I'm currently learning **React**.
 -  ☁️ I enjoy working with **VS Code**.
--  📝 A brief description: Hi, I'm Mohamed, a frontend developer from France.
+-  📝 Hi, I'm Mohamed, a frontend developer from France.
 Currently learning React and exploring new technologies in the frontend world.